 Many skills are needed to build a functional conversational bot.
 In addition to service design and UX development, essential knowledge includes cloud utilisation and understanding API interfaces.
 Natural language processing (NLP) and chatbot technology know-how is also necessary for developing the bot itself.

 According to Aapo, many customers have been extremely interested when they have seen Gofore’s bots in action.
-“I have not run into bots such as Seppo, Genie and Granny that are internally used by a company and improve the employee experience elsewhere.
+“I have not run into bots such as Seppo, Gene and Granny that are internally used by a company and improve the employee experience elsewhere.
 In this respect, they are so far, quite unique.”

 ”There has been a lot of hype in the field, but now we have clearly arrived at a situation in which the benefits gained from them are obvious.
 I strongly bet on autumn 2019 being a real bot autumn.”